Councilwoman Purvis urges neighborhood block watches to combat criminal activity

 Louisville Metro Police’s Second Division Commander Ryan Bates says communication between residents and the department is important to fighting crime.
 He says officers have not calls to areas that have had problems.

 “We have seen a decrease in crime overall compared to last year.
-Property crime is down 26.2% from last year and our violent crime is down just 0.6%.
+Property crime is down 26.2% from last year and our violent crime is down just 0.6%," he said.

 Commander Bates says the force is continuing to try and decrease criminal activity in the area.